singularityware/singularityware.github.io/pages/docs/user-docs/docs-environment-metadata.md

 ## Environment

-If you build a container from Singularity Hub or Docker Hub, the environment will be imported into the container at build time.
+If you build a container from Singularity Hub or Docker Hub, the environment will be included with the container at build time.
 You can also define custom environment variables in your Recipe file like so:

 ```
 Bootstrap: shub